-Children with special health needs don’t see the dentist nearly often enough, according to the results of a 2011 research study conducted by the National Maternal and Oral Health Resource Center.
-In fact, the study ranks lack of preventive dental care as the top overlooked health need of special needs kids.
+Children with special health needs don’t see the dentist nearly often enough, according to research conducted by the National Maternal and Oral Health Resource Center.
+In fact, studies rank the lack of preventive dental care as the top overlooked health need of special needs kids.
 Part of the reason is that parents fear how their child will react to a dentist examining their teeth.
 Children are unpredictable, particularly those with unique physical and emotional challenges.
 Because of this, parents tend to avoid the dentist for fear of the child having a meltdown and feeling judged by the dental staff.
+At Bay Area Kids Dentist in Santa Clara, we understand these concerns and have created an environment where every child feels welcome and supported.

 Start brushing as soon as the very first tooth appears, usually around 6 months.
 Utilize a soft-bristled toothbrush and a tiny smear of fluoride toothpaste.